timhae/gameservers/readme.md

 # Usage

-Add as flake input to use the module:
+Add as flake input to use the modules:

 ```nix
 {